x3rAx/svelte-kit-isolated-stores/README.md

 [SvelteKit](https://kit.svelte.dev/) solves these (and more) using Server Side Rendering (SSR).
 But it comes with it's own caveats:

-If you define a [store](https://svelte.dev/tutorial/writable-stores) in a module (i.e. exported from a `.ts` or `.js` file) or defined globally inside a `<script context="module">` tag, this store will only be created when the server loads the module for the first time
+If you create a [store](https://svelte.dev/tutorial/writable-stores) in a module (i.e. exported from a `.ts` or `.js` file) or defined globally inside a `<script context="module">` tag, this store will only be created once on the server, when the server loads the module for the first time

 If your component uses such a store during [loading](https://kit.svelte.dev/docs#loading) or during component